ibm-cloud-docs/vpc/vpn-onprem-aws.md

 1. Verify connection status on the **Site-to-Site Connection** page.
 1. Verify traffic.
 Ensure that AWS ACL and security group rules are adjusted to allow the traffic you need.

-### IBM policy-based VPN configuration
+### Configuring the policy-based IBM Cloud VPN
 {: #aws-to-policy-based-ibm-config}

-1. Create a policy-based VPN.
+To configure an IBM Cloud policy-based VPN for an AWS peer:

 1. Create two new connections, one for each AWS tunnel IP.
 Use single CIDR for both **Local Subnets** and **Peer Subnets**.
    Because AWS requires PFS to be _enabled_ in Phase 2, you must create a custom IPsec policy to replace the default policy for the VPN in your VPC.
-For more information, see [Creating a custom IPsec policy in VPN for VPC](#custom-ipsec-policy).
+For more information, see [Creating a custom IPsec policy in VPN for VPC](/docs/vpc?topic=vpc-creating-ipsec-policy).
    {: important}
 1. After status for both connections show **Active**, verify traffic between your subnets.